Effective Message Hiding with Order-Preserving Mechanisms: Conclusion

 \section{Conclusion}

-We propose~\nom, a novel message hiding framework for high accuracy message concealment and recovery.~\nom~is able to increase the message recovery accuracy by emphasizing the order of message bits and cross-modality feature fusion.
-Experiments on real-world datasets demonstrate that our method consistently outperforms the SOTA methods in terms of message recovery accuracy, message capacity, and imperceptibility.
+In this paper, we propose~\nom, a novel message hiding framework for high accuracy message concealment and recovery.~\nom~is able to significantly increase the message recovery accuracy by emphasizing the order of message bits and cross-modality feature fusion.
+Experiments on real-world datasets demonstrate that our method consistently outperforms the state-of-the-art methods in terms of message recovery accuracy, message capacity, and imperceptibility.